Update for the new vaccination programme starting September 2023

 Pregnancy and breastfeeding

-There’s no evidence the COVID-19 vaccine is unsafe if you’re pregnant or breastfeeding.
+There’s no evidence the COVID-19 or Flu vaccine are unsafe if you’re pregnant or breastfeeding.

 The JCVI has updated its advice to recommend you may be able to have the vaccine if you’re: